jzumsteg/zumstegs-blog/_posts/2015-09-19-more-fancy-old-rooms.md

-I've got a few favorite churches in Paris, and St. Etienne du Mont joins it.
+I've got a few favorite churches in Paris, and St. Etienne du Mont joins them.